 To identify the overheating VRM components, I removed the laptop's heatsink and put a small heatsink block on the CPU to expose the surrounding VRM for thermal imagery.
 These components get very hot even when the CPU is under little load.

 Benefits: Prevents the CPU power-related components from overheating and causing the laptop to shut down when we lift power limits in the subsequent steps.

 - Add thermal pads according to the heights in the picture.
 Here's my technique:

 - Cut out and put on the biggest pads first.

-- Press the heatsink against the components to see where the cutouts need to be.
+- Press the heatsink against the components so they make imprints on the thermal pad.
+Now you see where the cutouts need to be.

 - Use a paper knife to cut out the squares for the components.